Christian Bethancourt Player Props: Rays vs. Red Sox

 Red Sox Pitching Rankings

-- The Red Sox have a 4.65 team ERA that ranks 25th across all MLB pitching staffs.
+- The Red Sox's 4.65 team ERA ranks 24th among all MLB pitching staffs.

-- Red Sox pitchers combine to surrender 77 total home runs at a clip of 1.4 per game (third-most in the league).
+- The Red Sox give up the fifth-most home runs in baseball (77 total, 1.4 per game).

-- Whitlock (2-2) takes the mound for the Red Sox in his fifth start of the season.
-He's put together a 5.14 ERA in 21 2/3 innings pitched, with 15 strikeouts.
+- The Red Sox are sending Whitlock (2-2) out for his fifth start of the season.
+He is 2-2 with a 5.14 ERA and 15 strikeouts through 21 2/3 innings pitched.

-- In his most recent time out on Saturday against the Arizona Diamondbacks, the righty went five innings, giving up one earned run while surrendering three hits.
+- The righty's last appearance came on Saturday against the Arizona Diamondbacks, when he tossed five innings, surrendering one earned run while allowing three hits.

-- In four games this season, the 26-year-old has put up an ERA of 5.14, with 6.4 strikeouts per nine innings.
-Opponents are hitting .278 against him.
+- In four games this season, the 26-year-old has an ERA of 5.14, with 6.4 strikeouts per nine innings.
+Opponents are batting .278 against him.

 © 2023 Data Skrive.
 All rights reserved.